IMAKE Clip Lab

 Saving back

-When Clip Lab is launched from a linked WAV or OGG file, the editor shows a linked output state.
-Ctrl+S saves the current timeline mix back over that same audio file.
+When Clip Lab is launched from a linked WAV or OGG file, Ctrl+S saves the current timeline mix back over that same audio file.

-The browser may show its own "save changes" permission prompt before the first overwrite.
+The browser may show a save-changes permission prompt before the first overwrite.
 This is normal browser security behavior and cannot be disabled by Clip Lab.

 Save-in-place uses clean full-length export.
 It does not overwrite game assets with preview-capped files.
 If clean export is not unlocked, use normal export or unlock Clip Lab Pro before saving back to the linked file.